-It’s been another busy day at work – with a never ending stream of broken computers and corrupt software there’s always something to do!
-Unfortunately I had to turn on ‘Comment Moderation’ on the site today due to unscrupulous monkey-loving (??) people abusing the system – this may or may be a permanent feature depending on how things go 😉 Just time for a foreign film review of something I watched yesterday:
+It’s been another busy day at work – with a never-ending stream of broken computers and corrupt software there’s always something to do!
+Unfortunately, I had to turn on ‘Comment Moderation’ on the site today due to unscrupulous monkey-loving (??) people abusing the system – this may or may not be a permanent feature depending on how things go 😉 Just time for a foreign film review of something I watched yesterday:

 A Tale of Two Sisters (Korean) – 8/10

 On the face of things ‘A Tale of Two Sisters’ is a story about two sisters (surprise, surprise!) going to live with their cruel stepmother and their estranged father.
 They appear deeply unhappy and arguments soon break out.
 For around the first 45mins of the film we are led deeper and deeper into their rather creepy world where soon nightmares begin to blend with reality.
-From the outset you get the feeling that nothing is really what it seems and this is true in more than one respect with the perspective of the story telling being the crucial element (without giving two much away).
+From the outset, you get the feeling that nothing is really what it seems and this is true in more than one respect with the perspective of the storytelling being the crucial element (without giving too much away).

 The house in which they live is obviously very old and the flower-patterned wallpaper (Laura Ashley style) which covers virtually every wall is somewhat sinister in its cheery depiction of the gloom contained within.
 Dark closets and the gaps beneath furniture provide the perfect hiding places for the ‘other’ inhabitants of the house.
 Quite what those ‘other’ inhabitants are is left up to the viewer’s discretion and is never directly explained.